 Ashley Fure (b.
 1982) is an American composer and installation artist.
 Called “raw, elemental,” and “richly satisfying” by the New York Times, her work explores the kinetic source of sound, bringing focus to the muscular act of music making and the chaotic behaviors of raw acoustic matter.
 She holds a PhD in Music Composition from Harvard University and joined the Dartmouth College Music Department as Assistant Professor in 2015.
 A finalist for the 2016 Pulitzer Prize in Music, Fure also received a Guggenheim Fellowship, a Rome Prize in Music Composition, a DAAD Artists-in-Berlin Prize, a Foundation for Contemporary Arts Grant for Artists, a Fulbright Fellowship to France, and a Mellon Postdoctoral Fellowship from Columbia University.

-Peak Performances will present the American premiere of The Force of Things: An Opera for Objects at Montclair State's incredible Alexander Kasser Theater.
+Peak Performances presented the American premiere of The Force of Things: An Opera for Objects at Montclair State's incredible Alexander Kasser Theater in early October 2017.
 Created in collaboration with architect Adam Fure and the International Contemporary Ensemble, The Force of Things is an immersive work of music theater that wrestles with the animate vitality of matter and the mounting hum of ecological anxiety around us.
-Performances will take place on October 6 at 7:30pm, October 7 at 8pm, and October 7 & 8 at 3pm.
-Tickets, affordably priced at $20, can be purchased at www.peakperfs.org or 973.655.5112.
-The running time is approximately 65 minutes, with no intermission.
+Read reviews of the show in the New York Times and the New Yorker, and check out video footage here.